Todd-Davies/Squire/README.md

 The essay title and author (the dropbox user display name) automatically filled in too.
 I have a cron job running the script every hour on my Raspberry Pi, which should strike the balance between keeping things up to date and pestering the Schooltraq and Dropbox servers.

+The second trigger looks for assignments beginning with 'Research ' and does a google search for the assignment name (without the 'Research') which it then gets links from and places them in the notes section of the assignment on Schooltraq.

 In the future
 ------------------
 There is a lot of scope for more triggers.
-For example, if the assignment started with 'research ' then the script could automatically pick put some keywoards and google them, placing popular links in the notes of the assignment on Schooltraq.

-Another example of a possible use is if the user was taking a module in, say Java programming, Squire could automatically set up template .java files and initialise a git repo in a new folder inside that course folder.
+For example, if the user was taking a module in, say Java programming, Squire could automatically set up template .java files and initialise a git repo in a new folder inside that course folder.
 There are lots of possibilities.

 On the subject of triggers, it'd be nice if the triggers weren't just from Schooltraqq either, but could come from any API.